mbriggs/mbriggs.github.io/source/_posts/2012-03-08-why-i-like-object-number-tap.markdown

 I think he (and many others) see `Object#tap` as meaning "fancy method that give me a 1 character placeholder variable and implicit return".
 I see tap as meaning "tap into the object initialization", or more practically "This entire expression is related to object initialization."

 Typically, I wont use `tap` unless there is a high degree of locality, and you are talking about left-side = right-side type code.
-So
+Something like this

 {% codeblock lang:ruby %}
 def build_foo